Aiven-Open/klaw-docs/docs/HowTo/connectors/index.md

 # Connectors

-Apache Kafka Connect is a tool that allows scalable and reliable data streaming between Apache Kafka and other systems.
+Apache Kafka® Connect is a tool that allows scalable and reliable data streaming between Apache Kafka and other systems.
 For more information, see [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect).